Western Province · Zambia · Since the First Flood

 The Litunga Changes Attire

-King changes into the full British Admiral's uniform — presented by King Edward VII in 1902.
+King changes into the full British Admiral's uniform — 1902.

 16:00